-Following the natural development of the project, there will be a greater concentration of meetings in the second and third year, coinciding with various project milestones.
+Following the natural development of the project, there is a greater concentration of meetings in the second and third year, coinciding with various project milestones.

-In the first year, two workshops are planned, at M10 and M12, in order to present the planned activities and the ones already carried out in a more targeted manner to the two stakeholder groups most relevant to the success of the project: CEMS Users and CSS-SEA Users.
+In the first year, two workshops were organised in order to present the planned activities and the ones already carried out in a more targeted manner to the two stakeholder groups most relevant to the success of the project: CEMS Users and CSS-SESA Users.

-The second round of workshops will be concentrated at the turn of the second and third project year, so as to include in the events all the insights and updates that will follow the two planned demo reviews for M15 and M21.
+The second round of workshops is concentrated at the turn of the second and third project year, so as to include in the events all the insights and updates that will follow the two planned demo reviews for M17 and M24.